-Further, any future litigation resulting in the director (Mr Smith) being pursued should not expose the equity in the family home, or any other private funds/investments (provided occurs outside the 'relation back' timeframe).
+Further, any future litigation resulting in the director (Mr Smith) being other private funds/investments (provided occurs outside the 'relation back' timeframe). 🗷

 Optimal Structure for investments

 The optimal structure, from both an 'asset protection' and 'tax efficient' perspective in which to hold passive investment assets (e.g. cash/property/shares) may be a Self Managed Superannuation Fund (SMSF).
 The SMSF (a special purpose trust) provides "pure" asset protection and very concessional tax rates on both investment earnings and capital gains.
 Superannuation however does have some restrictions on investments, limits on amounts that can be contributed and of course benefits are "preserved" until at least age 55.